goodevilgenius/pile/_posts/2016-4-15-NASA_Has_Opened_a_Planetary_Defense_Office_to_Protect_Earth_from_Cosmic_Collisions.md

 - planetary defense
 - asteroids
 - astronomy
-text: '> On Monday, the space agency opened the Planetary Defense Coordination Office to study how to detect and stop big asteroids and meteors from hitting Earth.'
 timestamp: 1460756448
 title: NASA Has Opened a Planetary Defense Office to Protect Earth from Cosmic Collisions
 type: link